 Term loans are another funding option for law firm financing.
 These loans are your best bet especially when you have a poor credit history, making SBA loans and bank loans unlikely for you.

-Typically the loan approval process of bank loans take two to six weeks, which might be longer for your needs.
+Typically the loan approval process of bank loans takes two to six weeks, which might be longer for your needs.
 Term loans offer quick access to cash—sometimes even within 24 hours and without any restrictions on when and how you use the money.
-These loans come in short term loan and medium term loans.
+These loans come in short term loans and medium-term loans.
 Keep in mind, short-term loans are expensive and usually have higher interest rates, and may have daily or weekly repayment terms based on the loan type you choose.
 Applying for SBA loans or bank loans should be your first choice for law firm financing, but if you’re unable to qualify, term loans can be the best option for you.

 Business Lines of Credit

 A business line of credit provides quick periodic access to cash—being it the most suitable law firm financing option.
 Instead of getting a large sum at once, a business credit line allows you to take out the money when you need it.
 The best thing about a credit line is that you only pay interest on the money you borrow against the total credit amount provided by the lender.